Aurasphere/revolver-compiler/README.md

         }
     }

 The Revolver class is auto-generated during compilation, so you need to run a build (which will fail the first time for this reason) before you can use it.
+If using Maven, the generated files will be found under `target/generated-sources/annotations`, so you may want to add that directory to your IDE source configuration to simplify your setup.
 And that's it!

 ### Injection Types
 Revolver supports 3 types of injection: field injection, setter injection and constructor injection.